mellesselauer/Lauer_etal_hosp_TLR4_DNAm_Salmonella/README.md

 ## Overview

 This repository contains data and code supporting the analyses reported in Lauer et al. (in review).
 We investigated whether DNA methylation in the putative promoter of *Toll-like Receptor-04* (*TLR4*) was associated with resistance to pathogenic *Salmonella enterica* infection in house sparrows (*Passer domesticus*).
-Binary DNA methylation was quantified across five CpG sites (CG01–CG05) in blood at seven time points during a 14-day experimental infection, and in liver, blood, and spleen at euthanasia.
+Binary DNA methylation was quantified across five CpG sites (CpG 1–CpG 5) in blood at seven time points during a 14-day experimental infection, and in liver, blood, and spleen at euthanasia.

 Three Bayesian generalized linear mixed models (GLMMs) were fit using the `brms` package in R v4.5.0: